digital-work-lab/digital-work-lecture/docs/06_communication_teaching_notes.md

 Individual and task/environment factors at play (stress/complexity/technology)

 Key message:
-- Communication media and practices should be adapted to the situtation (many facets to consider, many potential outcomes to anticipate)
+- Communication media and practices should be adapted to the situation (many facets to consider, many potential outcomes to anticipate)
 - Theories of fit may be particularly suitable, as exemplified by Media Synchronicity Theory

 propositions...